All of these new words can get confusing! We’ve created a glossary to help nail down some Ivy terms that you might find tricky.

 - Ivy Graph Compiler#

-Ivy’s Graph Compiler, which traces the graph as a composition of functions in the functional API in Python.
+Ivy’s Graph Compiler traces the graph as a composition of functions in the functional API in Python.

 - Ivy Transpiler#